 Our licensed historical collections preserve the detail of architectural history and integrity.
 Each piece is adapted from authentic historical patterns licensed by Focal Point.
 Logos of the historical societies are used on our product pages to denote our licensed collections.

-The restoration of Williamsburg, the 18th Century capital of the Virginia colony, was supported by John D. Rockefeller, Jr. , from the 1920s to the 1950s.
-During restoration, he learned that mouldings played a role in the social hierarchy of a home.
-The degree of detail was an indication of the owner’s wealth.
-It is from the colonial homes and buildings of Williamsburg that Focal Point presents a unique line of colonial mouldings endorsed by the Colonial Williamsburg Foundation.
-Click here to see the entire line of Colonial Williamsburg Foundation mouldings.
+The restoration of Williamsburg, Virginia, the 18th-century capital of the British colony, was supported by John D. Rockefeller, Jr., from the 1920s to the 1950s.
+Through meticulous research, historians discovered that mouldings played a role in the social hierarchy of a home.
+They found a clear correlation between the degree of detail in the woodwork of a home and the wealth of the homeowner.
+It is from the restored homes and buildings of Colonial Williamsburg’s Historic Area that Focal Point presents a unique line of WILLIAMSBURG mouldings.
+Click here to see the entire line of The Colonial Williamsburg Foundation mouldings.

 Victorian Society in America